llimacruz/async-queue-processor/README.md

 # async-queue-processor

 This package allows to process a queue with the following caracteristcs:
+- define what criteria you want to use to create you queue
+- define how you want to process the queue items
+- define how many simultaneous executions you want to allow
+- define time to wait before next check when there is no more data to be processed

 ## Installing
 async-queue-processor is available on npm.
 To install it, type: